 Okay, so here is how we got off the nighttime crazy train of waking up to play at midnight, or getting up every 30 minutes.
 After reaching my breaking point mentally and then doing my research when Leopold was about 8 months old, I settled on a gentle sleep training approach.

 Babies cry.
 They just do.
 In the beginning I cringed at every mama talking about ‘cry it out’.
 However after trying to run into his room at every cry I realized there are so many different ‘cry it out’ methods!
 I followed my gut when letting him cry.
 Once he started getting really worked up, or if his tired/frustrated cry became even the slightest bit distressed, I would go back in there.

 [I must preface this by saying that when I started ‘sleep training’ we also altered our daytime routine to make it a bit more structured.
 I really believe a good daytime schedule paves the way for a good night’s sleep.]

 I started out by doing our usual routine (bath, pj’s, nurse, 3 books) and then I put him in his bed and pulled up a seat right next to the crib.
+You can read more about our bedtime routine here.
 For the first three nights I sat next to his bed for as long as it took for him to fall asleep.
 Luckily for me this was never longer than 30-45 minutes.
 If he cried I would pat his back, sing to him, talk to him, etc but I never picked him up.
 I also started giving him ‘pep talks’ before bed.
 “You’re going to sleep good tonight buddy!
 All night long!” of course he never really listened but part of me thinks it did help somewhat.